Frequently Asked Questions

-Immediately contact our office when a tooth is broken or knocked out.
+Immediately contact your Ottawa general dentist at our office when a tooth is broken or knocked out.
 If your dentist can put the tooth back in place within an hour, there is a good chance that the supporting tissues will reattach and hold the tooth in place.

 If you can find the tooth after the accident or injury, bring it with you when you seek medical help.
 Pick the tooth up by the crown – this is the part of the tooth that you see in the mouth – and avoid touching the root end.
 Do not wrap the tooth in tissue, gauze, or scrub the tooth, this will damage the delicate cells on the root needed to attach the tooth back to the gum.
 Place the tooth in a cup of milk (or water, if milk is not available) to keep it moist.
 Remember: get to a dentist as quickly as possible.
 The chances of saving the knocked-out tooth are much greater if seen within an hour.

 Is It Important To Have An Oral Infection Treated?

 Sometimes the body’s immune system will fight and heal infections on its own but often it needs some help.
 When it comes to oral infections such as tooth and gum infections only your dentist can make that call.
 This is why it is so important to have infections and abscesses examined by a dentist.

 Oral infections are a serious health matter.
 Symptoms include tooth, gum, and jaw pain, lumps or pus-filled abscesses, and weeping or bleeding gums.
 Left untreated, they can affect your overall health.